mikewren/meshcore-ha/README.md

 ### Connection Issues

 - **USB Connection**: Make sure the device is properly connected and the correct port is selected.
 Try a different baud rate if the default doesn't work.
 - **BLE Connection**: Ensure Bluetooth is enabled on your Home Assistant host.
-Try moving closer to the device if signal strength is low.
+Try moving closer to the device if signal strength is low. **Note: BLE pairing over Home Assistant Bluetooth proxy is not currently working until MeshCore supports disabling the PIN requirement.**
 - **TCP Connection**: Verify the hostname/IP and port are correct and that there are no firewalls blocking the connection.

 ### Repeater Issues